 My physics training and philosophical work on probability were extremely valuable for this project—it gave me the tools to develop and implement complex mathematical models while thinking carefully about how to communicate uncertainty and risk in honest, helpful ways.

 Throughout the development process, I've benefited greatly from feedback from various researchers, friends, and kindred spirits who share a commitment to rigorous COVID risk assessment.
-(I will soon update this part to thank specific individuals.)
+I especially want to thank Benjamin Brown, Cameron O'Neill Byerley, Simon Cullen, Pantea Javidan, Matthew Karolian, Alison Mirin, Lidia Pruente, and Stephanie Schmit for their valuable input and encouragement.

 This tool was created to fill a significant gap in available COVID risk assessment resources.
 While COVID remains a serious ongoing health concern in 2025—particularly for immunocompromised individuals and those with chronic illnesses—most public health messaging has shifted toward oversimplified guidance that doesn't help people make informed decisions about their individual circumstances.